Electric Transportation: Claim Your Credits

-Claim Your Tax Credits for Electric Vehicles (EVs) and EV Charging Equipment
+Claim the Tax Credits for Electric School Buses & EV Chargers

 Tax Credits for Electric School Buses and other Clean Commercial Vehicles

-With the passage of the Inflation Reduction Act, schools could claim energy tax credits (Sec.
-45W) through Elective Pay for electric school buses, white fleet, and certain electric landscaping equipment purchased through eligible manufacturers.
+School districts can claim the energy tax credit (Sec.
+45W) for electric school buses, white fleet, and certain electric landscaping equipment purchased through qualified manufacturers.

-School districts that have met this deadline and pre-filed by Sept 30, 2025, are entitled to claim the Sec.
-45W tax credit.
-Those in the process of claiming this tax credit may refer to the information and resources below.
+School districts that have acquired qualifying vehicles and pre-filed by Sept 30, 2025 are entitled to claim the tax credit.

 The tax credit is based on 30% of cost or incremental cost, whichever is lesser, up to $40,000.